Shorgoghal

 Shorgoghal (Şorqoğal) is a traditional Azerbaijani pastry in a round shape filled with anise or fennel seed, cumin, cinnamon, turmeric, salt and pepper.
-It is mainly prepared for Novruz in Azerbaijan along with pakhlava and shekerbura.
+It is mainly prepared for Nowruz in Azerbaijan along with pakhlava and shekerbura.

 About

 Goghal is a round, flaky pastry with bright yellow top layer.
 It is mainly filled with a mixture of spices (called shorgoghal) or with sugar and nuts (called shirin goghal).
 Like other pastries prepared for Nowruz in Azerbaijan, shorgoghal has a solar symbolism, its round shape and cheerful yellow colour inspired by the life-giving sun, whose power waxes stronger after the vernal equinox, ushering in the quickening warmth of Spring.

 Ingredients and preparation

 Puff pastry dough is rested in a warm place for 4 hours, then enriched with heated butter, after which it is mixed well and the remaining flour is added.

 Cumin is crushed and heated, then anise, cinnamon, salt and pepper are added together with warm butter for the stuffing.
 The mixture is cooked for 5 minutes.